 By default, the SQL editor uses tabs so you can edit multiple queries at the same time.
 To open a new tab, click +, then select Create new query or Open existing query.
 Click Open existing query to see your list of saved queries. click My Queries or Favorites to filter the list of queries.
 In the row containing the query you want to view, click Open.

 If you right click on a tab, you’ll see options to Close others, Close left, Close right, and Close all.
 If you right click on the first or last tab, the options to Close left or Close right are not available.

 Highlight a specific query in the SQL editor (if there are multiple querie in the query pane).

 Press Ctrl/Cmd + Enter or click Run (1000) to display the results as a table in the results pane.

-- Limit 1000 is selected by default for all queries to ensure that the query returns at most 1000 rows.
+Limit 1000 is selected by default for all queries to ensure that the query returns at most 1000 rows.
+If a query is saved with the Limit 1000 setting, this setting applies to all executions of the query (including within dashboards).
 If you want to return all rows for this query, you can unselect LIMIT 1000 by clicking the Run (1000) drop-down.
 If you want to specify a different limit on the number of rows, you can add a

 Terminate a query